 - Spend less money than you actually earn and continue to do that until you no longer are able to breath, or are declared legally dead.This may seem blatantly obvious, but ask yourself, if it is, why are so many folks in debt?

 - If you find yourself spending more than you make, stop it, and go back to step (1).Sounds far fetched?
 See step (1)

 - Your spouse or live-in friend may spend more than you both make, divorce and/or make them leave and then please return to step (1).
 If you think you can control their spending or compensate for their shortcomings, please seek professional help and then return to step (1).

 - If you make much more than you spend, put that money away for a time when you might need some extra money, but return to step (1).
-Before you return to step (1), you are allowed to do the happy dance, and possibly have a celebratory beverage (at home), but then return to step (1).
+Before you return to step (1), you can do the happy dance.
+Possibly you can have a celebratory beverage (at home), but then return to step (1).

 - When someone asks you to loan them more money than you make or can afford, tell that person that if they do not exit your sphere of existence you will run them over with a large vehicle or possibly impale them with a cocktail sword, reward yourself by repeating step (1)

 - If you do not earn any money and do not live in your parents basement sponging off their good graces, consider this as an interim step so that you can get back to step (1).
 Note that if you earn nothing but spend nothing, you are not getting into debt, you may also be homeless, so being in debt may not matter as much.

 - Living with existing debt, but not decreasing it is not actually living debt free, so figure out how to pay off the debt using step (1) as a model, and then return to step (1) with a payback model in place as well.